Wat Phra That Doi Kham

 At Aleenta Retreat Chiang Mai, we believe that travel should be about meaningful experiences.
 Wat Phra That Doi Kham is a hidden spiritual sanctuary that offers a unique glimpse into Thai Buddhist traditions, and we love sharing its peaceful beauty with our guests.

-After your temple visit, return to the tranquillity of Aleenta Retreat, where you can relax with a traditional spa massage, enjoy a mindful meditation session, or have a meal inspired by the rich flavours of Northern Thailand.
+After your temple visit, return to the tranquillity of our boutique Chiang Mai retreat, where you can relax with a traditional spa massage, enjoy a mindful meditation session, or have a meal inspired by the rich flavours of Northern Thailand.

 Wat Phra That Doi Kham is more than just a temple—it is a place of blessings, gratitude, and serene beauty.
 Let us guide you through its wonders and ensure your Chiang Mai journey is unforgettable.